treeverse/lakeFS/docs/howto/garbage-collection/standalone-gc.md

 #### Mounting the `~/.aws` directory

-When working with S3-compatible clients, it's often more convenient to mount the `~/.aws` file and pass in the desired profile.
+When working with S3-compatible clients, it's often more convenient to mount the `~/.aws` directory and pass in the desired profile.

 First, change the permissions for `~/.aws/*` to allow the docker container to read this directory:
 ```bash